Walking & Talking with Helen - Walking Workouts

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

-There’s light background music so you don’t have to think about anything except moving your body and clearing your mind.
+- A guided mindfulness walk with stories and light background music so you don't have to think about anything but your pace

-After, you’ll feel calmer, more grounded, and a heck of a lot better than when you started.
+- A quick mental reset that leaves you feeling lighter, grounded, and a heck of a lot better than when you started

 Follow, subscribe, or leave me a review.
 I appreciate your support.